Coyenn/iso/README.md

 </div>
 <br />

-**Iso** is a lightweight, plug-and-play dashboard for all your self-hosted services.
+**Iso** is a plug-and-play dashboard for all your self-hosted services.
 Built for my personal homelab — now open-sourced for yours.

 - **Fully configurable** through a single `config.json` file